- The Community of Food, Society & Justice Conference, October 2019

 In Soil Resistance and Recovery: How Academic Institutions Learn from Farmers, the panel will discuss how, as the foundation of our food systems, one handful of healthy, living soil has over 6 billion mostly microscopic organisms living in it -- roughly the number of humans on the earth.
 Farmers often possess in-depth, experiential knowledge of the soil they farm, which builds generation after generation.
 Yet industrialized agricultural processes often ignore natural biological processes leading to widespread soil degradation.
 A growing cohort of researchers has joined with farmers to focus on agroecological production methods.
 In this session we will explore both the history and the current power of farmers and researchers working together to ensure that our soils and our agricultural systems can continue to feed us for generations to come.

-In Growing Heritage: Reclaiming Indigenous Seeds, we’ll interact in a conversation with three Indigenous women who are active in seedkeeping and food sovereignty initiatives within their communities and in affiliation with national organizations.
+Growing Heritage: Reclaiming Indigenous Seeds is a panel discussion with three Indigenous women who are active in seedkeeping and food sovereignty initiatives within their communities and in affiliation with national organizations.
 The panelists will share their perspectives on the importance of seeds for Indigenous communities and projects that reconnect seeds curated in museums and by seed saving organizations with communities of origin.

 The panel Our Community Values: Supporting Local Producers, asks “What power do we, as producers, hold in creating a better food system within our community, our state,and the world?”
 Can we leverage both the individual and the academic institution to safeguard against exploitation of our producers, while simultaneously serving community needs?
 This panel will explore efforts to support agricultural projects through applied and participatory research.
 The panelists will also address hunger on college campuses, and highlight the creation of UM’s food pantry from the perspective of a student who has been central to the process.